Quality Electronics for Wildlife,

 Aircraft Intercom and Audio Distribution Systems

-A basic aircraft audio distribution system that includes the SPO- 22 Intercom, TR-2/TS-1 Receiver/Scanner, and TAH-2 Headsets.
+A basic aircraft audio distribution system includes the SPO-22 or SPO-42 Intercom, the telemetry receiver, and TAH-2 Headsets.

 SPO-22 Transcom II Aircraft Intercom and Audio Distribution System